2-Lb Honey/Oat Sandwich Bread Recipe (With Bread Machine, Oven & Solar Oven Baking Instructions)

 Bread Machine recipe for a delicious 2-lb loaf of homemade oatmeal bread.
 Use your bread machine to simplify bread-baking day! #TexasHomesteader

-The section with the paddle hole is cut first.
-That end piece is always the piece that RancherMan & I enjoy hot and freshly baked.
-It’s always devoured, sometimes before the rest of the bread is even sliced!
+The end piece is always the slice that RancherMan & I enjoy hot and freshly baked, sometimes before the rest of the bread is even sliced!

 Cut loaf into sandwich slices using slicing guide.
 Bread Machine recipe for a delicious 2-lb loaf of homemade oatmeal bread.
 Use your bread machine to simplify bread-baking day! #TexasHomesteader